RwandAir: 2010–2015

-In July 2010, the first of RwandAir's new Boeing 737-500s arrived; the second one arrived on 20 October 2010.
-Both are leased from General Electric Capital Aviation Services (GECAS) and each has a two-class configuration with 12 business class seats and 90 economy class seats.
+In July 2010, the first of RwandAir's new Boeing 737-500s arrived.
+The second one arrived on 20 October 2010.
+Both were leased from General Electric Capital Aviation Services (GECAS).
+Each has a two-class configuration with 12 business class seats and 90 economy class seats.

 In August 2011, the airline took delivery of their first aircraft purchased directly from an airline manufacturer.
 All prior aircraft operated by RwandAir had been either leased or bought as a second-hand aircraft.
 The aircraft that was purchased is a Boeing 737-800 with Sky Interior, also known as the Boeing 737 Next Generation, and was the only one operating among African airlines.
 The flight departed from Boeing Field in Seattle, Washington, United States, at 5:30 PM PST.
 It made its first stop in Keflavík International Airport in Iceland, then it headed for a second stop to Istanbul, Turkey.
 It finally arrived in Kigali, Rwanda, after a 20-hour flight.

 In October 2011, RwandAir took delivery of their second Boeing Next Generation 737-800.
 During January 2012, the airline disposed of the two CRJ200 aircraft it owned, in anticipation of acquiring two CRJ-900NGs.

 In February 2013, John Mirenge announced that the airline would fly to Accra, Cape Town, Harare, Juba, and Zanzibar.

 In May 2015, RwandAir officially became an IATA member.